-- (1) A person who, not being the registered user of a digital signature to whom it is allocated, uses such a signature in any electronic communication to the Commissioner or the Zimbabwe Revenue Authority without the authority of such registered user, commits an offence and is liable to a fine not exceeding level twelve or to imprisonment for a period not exceeding ten years or to both such fine and such imprisonment. - (2) A person who- - (a) makes a false electronic record or falsifies an electronic record; or - (b) dishonestly or fraudulently- - (i) makes, affixes any digital signature to, transmits or executes an electronic record or communication;
+- A person who, not being the registered user of a digital signature to whom it is allocated, uses such a signature in any electronic communication to the Commissioner or the Zimbabwe Revenue Authority without the authority of such registered user, commits an offence and is liable to a fine not exceeding level twelve or to imprisonment for a period not exceeding ten years or to both such fine and such imprisonment. - (2) A person who- - (a) makes a false electronic record or falsifies an electronic record; or commits an offence and is liable to a fine not exceeding level twelve or to imprisonment for a period not exceeding ten years or to both such fine and such imprisonment.

-(ii) causes any other person to make, affix any digital signature to, execute, transmit or execute an electronic record or communication;
+- (b) dishonestly or fraudulently- - makes, affixes any digital signature to, transmits or executes an electronic record or communication; - (ii) causes any other person to make, affix any digital signature to, execute, transmit or execute an electronic record or communication;